noi-techpark/opendatahub-website/src/content/use-cases/kultivas.md

 start:
   description: "KULTIVAS"
   title: "**Big data technologies and apples**"
-  subtitle: The innovative pilot project KULTIVAS combines the long-standing experience of South Tyrolean agriculture with the latest technologies, to improve the decision making in apple cultivation.
+  subtitle: "The innovative KULTIVAS pilot project combines South Tyrol's long-standing agricultural expertise with the latest technologies to improve decision-making in **apple cultivation using data-driven approaches** and **real-world data**."
   video: "https://player.vimeo.com/video/715104372?h=28580f7e63"
   partial: title-cta.html

 paragraphs:
-  - description: "Due to increasing competition, high demands on the quality of the products and environmental protection, efficient and resource-saving site selection and cultivation of the areas under cultivation are more important than ever.
+  - description: "Efficient and resource-saving site selection and cultivation have become more important than ever due to increasing competition, rising quality standards and growing environmental concerns.
+[KULTIVAS](https://kultivas.eu/) is a big data platform for storing and visualising agricultural data.<br>
-    KULTIVAS is a Big Data platform for storing and visualising data and helps to develop complex forecasts in the field of agriculture in order to continue to guarantee the quality of South Tyrolean apples."
+  Through data visualisation tools and open data integration, it enables comprehensive forecasting to ensure the continued high quality of South Tyrolean apples."
     img_back: "/img/use-cases/kultivas/ODH-usecase-Kultivas-01-NEW.jpg"
     img_back_alt: "Overview of how the Kultivas project utilizes data for optimizing apple farming in South Tyrol."
     img_back_title: "Kultivas – Data-Driven Apple Cultivation in South Tyrol"
     partial: imgs-text-enlargeable.html

-  - description: "„Variety-location study“ is the pilot project that KULTIVAS started with, asking the not so easy question: Which apple variety is most suitable for a location? „The approach is **data driven**, based on three different
-    pillars: big data, machine learning and domain experts.“ says solution manager and developer Johannes Erschbaumer of the Konverto AG."
+  - description: "The „Variety-location study“ was the pilot project that KULTIVAS started, tackling the not-so-easy question: Which apple      variety is best suited to a given location?
+'Our approach is **data-driven** and based on three pillars: **big data**, **machine learning**, and **domain expertise**,' says Johannes Erschbaumer, solution manager and developer at Konverto AG."
     img_back: "/img/use-cases/kultivas/ODH-usecase-Kultivas-02-NEW.jpg"
     img_back_alt: "Farmers using Kultivas technology to monitor soil health and climate conditions for sustainable agriculture."
     img_back_title: "Kultivas – Monitoring Soil and Climate Conditions"
     partial: text-imgs-enlargeable.html

-  - description: "From the various data that KONVERTO was able to collect, including weather data provided by the **Open Data Hub**, they could develop a variety-location prediction, map based visualisations and they provide a valuable data interface (API)."
+  - description: <p>Using the various data collected by <a href="https://konverto.eu" target="_blank">KONVERTO AG</a>, including weather data from the Open Data Hub, they were able to develop variety-location predictions and map-based visualisations, as well as providing a valuable data interface (API).</p>
     img_back: "/img/use-cases/kultivas/ODH-usecase-Kultivas-03-NEW.jpg"
     img_back_alt: "Artificial intelligence applied in the Kultivas project for predictive analysis in apple cultivation."
     img_back_title: "Kultivas – AI-Enhanced Agricultural Insights"
     partial: imgs-text-enlargeable.html

-  - description: <p> The KULTIVAS project is being carried out by Software and cloud from the private sector of the IT company <a href="https://konverto.eu" target="_blank">KONVERTO AG</a> in cooperation with researchers and agronomists from leading institutes (Laimburg, Eurac Research) who enrich the project with their agronomic knowledge.</p>
+  - description: <p> The KULTIVAS project is being carried out by the IT company <a href="https://konverto.eu" target="_blank">KONVERTO AG</a>, in cooperation with researchers and agronomists from leading institutes such as Laimburg and Eurac Research.
+These institutes are contributing</p>
     img_back: "/img/use-cases/kultivas/ODH-usecase-Kultivas-04-NEW.jpg"
     img_back_alt: "Farmers leveraging smart data solutions through the Kultivas project to enhance agricultural sustainability."
     img_back_title: "Kultivas – Sustainable Farming with Smart Data"